-Having been capped at U16 and U18 level by England, Ben Earl was also a member of the U20 side that won the Grand Slam in 2017 as well as reaching the final of the World Rugby U20 Championship in Georgia later that year.
+Having been capped at U16 and U18 level, Ben Earl was also a member of the U20 side that won the Grand Slam in 2017 as well as reaching the final of the World Rugby U20 Championship in Georgia later that year.

-Ben aims to earn a full England cap and also to obtain a degree in English.
-He has captained Saracens U18, England U20 and U16 and Tonbridge School’s first team and established his leadership credentials.
-He was players’ player for 2015/16 at Tonbridge, player of the tournament at the Reigate Sevens and would love to tour abroad.
-He said: “I’ve not done that yet.”
+Ben aims to earn a full England cap and to also obtain a degree in English.
+He has established his leadership credentials having captained Saracens U18, England U20 and U16 and Tonbridge School’s first team.

-He swam at national level and played cricket for Kent at U14 and U15 levels.
-His brother James had a golf handicap of ten when he was only 14 years old.
-Reading and playing other sports are his hobbies.
+Previously, he swam at national level and played cricket for Kent at U14 and U15 levels.
+His brother James had a golf handicap of 10 when he was only 14 years old.
+Ben's other hobbies are reading and playing other sports.

 10 points - 2T